Last published:Feb 19, 2019

 Nearly everyone infected with Zika gets it from mosquito bites.
 But a small number of people have also caught it from having sex with an infected person.
 Researchers think the virus can be spread through vaginal, anal, and oral sex.

 Zika can also spread from a pregnant woman to her unborn baby.

 You may have heard that Zika can be spread by other types of contact, such as kissing and breastfeeding.
 Although the Zika virus has been found in other body fluids, including saliva and breast milk, there is not yet any clear evidence that it can be spread through other specific types of contact.
-However, there has been one case in the United States of the virus spreading to a caregiver from a person very ill with Zika.
+However, there has been one case in the US of the virus spreading to a carer from a person very ill with Zika.